 Frederick Kirkby.
 The most likely person (there were only three F Kirkbys killed in World

-Frederick W Kirkby, private 33115 in the 10th Battalion, East Yorkshire Regiment, the son of John James and Lucy Kirkby of 25, South Street Louth, and husband of Rosa May Kirkby
+be Frederick W Kirkby, private 33115 in the 10th Battalion, East Yorkshire Regiment, the son of John James and Lucy Kirkby of 25, South Street Louth, and husband of Rosa May

-of Newmarket, Louth, Lincs.
-[Note: Kelly’s Directory of 1919 identifies a J Kirkby as a grazier on Read’s Island; also note that Frederick is not commemorated on the Louth War
+Kirkby of Newmarket, Louth, Lincs.
+[Note: Kelly’s Directory of 1919 identifies a J Kirkby as a grazier on Read’s Island; also note that Frederick is not commemorated on the Louth

-Memorial]; He died on Thursday 3rd May 1917, aged 31, and is buried at Lievin Communal Cemetery Extension.
-The Cemetery Extension is for soldiers reburied from elsewhere, with
+War Memorial]; He died on Thursday 3rd May 1917, aged 31, and is buried at Lievin Communal Cemetery Extension.
+The Cemetery Extension is for soldiers reburied from

-the most likely original Cemeteries for Frederick W Kirkby being either Acheville Road Cemetery, Vimy, or Angres Churchyard.
+elsewhere, with the most likely original Cemeteries for Frederick W Kirkby being either Acheville Road Cemetery, Vimy, or Angres Churchyard.
 The grave is IV.
-G. 13 (the row of graves by the
+G. 13 (the row of

 , son of William and Elizabeth Mary Hunsley, who died on the 8th July 1944, aged 24.
 He was a private in the Royal Warwickshire Regiment, 2nd Battalion, and